 The registered nurse track (RN/BSN) is designed for graduates of associate degree and diploma programs in nursing.
 It is comprised of courses in nursing, sciences and liberal arts.
 Registered nurses, who have completed successfully the elective, general education, and supporting courses, and who have met the admission requirements, may complete the program in one calendar year of study as outlined in the course sequence.
-Students must begin the program of study in the fall semester to complete the one-year option.
-Courses are offered via SC ETV, at the University Center Greenville, and via the Internet.
-Didactic classes on ETV and at UCG will be held one day per week, while internet courses are offered in the asynchronous mode.
+Courses are offered at the University Center of Greenville and via the Internet.
+Didactic classes at UCG will be held one day per week, while Internet courses are offered in the asynchronous mode.
 All registered nurse track students will complete clinical practica at times convenient to them and their preceptors.
 Students desiring part-time study or completion of the program of study on the USC Upstate campus will require a longer period of time to complete the program.